Adjusting Logit in Gaussian Form for Long-Tailed Visual Recognition: Proposed Method

 \subsubsection{Angular form}

 The final logit of GCL in normalized Euclidean form is equivalent to adding a class-based perturbation on cosine logit.
-From another perspective, namely metric learning, Eq.~\ref{eq:gcl_ned} corresponds to adding a Gaussian form margin with class-based variance to the cosine logit (Section~\ref{sec:metric} provides a detailed analysis).
-Inspired by Deng~et al.~\citep{Deng2019ArcFace}, this Gaussian form margin can also be introduced into the angular distance metric.
+From another perspective, namely metric learning, Eq.~(\ref{eq:gcl_ned}) corresponds to adding a Gaussian form margin with class-based variance to the cosine logit (Section~\ref{sec:metric} provides a detailed analysis).
+Inspired by Deng~et al.~\cite{Deng2019ArcFace}, this Gaussian form margin can also be introduced into the angular distance metric.
 For the sake of distinguishing from GCL-E, this version of GCL is named GCL in Angular form (GCL-A for short).
-Use $\Tilde{z}^{GCL-A}_j$ to represent, then, GCL-A for class $j$ can be calculated by:
+Using $\Tilde{z}^{GCL-A}_j$ to represent.
+These two forms can be unified into a single expression: